liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/03-displaying-approved-workflow-items.markdown

 ## Modifying the Guestbook Admin Portlet to Display Workflow Status

-The Guestbook Admin portlet currently displays the `Guestbook`s for a site in a Search Container, which is consistent with Liferay's core portlets, such as the Message Boards Admin portlet.
+The Guestbook Admin portlet currently displays the `Guestbook`s for a site in a search container, which is consistent with Liferay's core portlets, such as the Message Boards Admin portlet.
 Like those portlets, you should include the workflow status as a column in the search container.

 ![Figure 1: The Message Boards Admin portlet displays the workflow status of its entities.](../../images/message-boards-admin.png)

-Open `docroot/html/guestbookadmin/view.jsp`, and find the section where both colums of the Search Container are populated:
+Open `docroot/html/guestbookadmin/view.jsp`, and find the section where both columns of the search container are populated:

 		<liferay-ui:search-container-column-text property="name" href="<%= viewGuestbook %>" />